The first episode of the second half of the final season, aka Season 5B (During its original broadcast, there was an

 This episode contains examples of:

 - When Lydia comes into the car wash to discuss matters with Walt, he gives her the same treatment that Gus gave him when he had Hank's bug at Los Pollos Hermanos.

 - Walt lays a towel in front of the toilet for his knees before he vomits, the same way that Gus did when he was poisoned — though only by coincidence, as there's no way Walt could have known that Gus did this.

 - The montage of Hank sifting through evidence contains numerous callbacks to previous episodes, including photos of Mike, Tyrus, Gale, and Tio, among others; and even the Heisenberg drawing the Cousins left at the Santa Muerte shrine.
-He also looks at the surveillance footage of Walt and Jesse stealing the methylamine barrel, from way back in Season 1.
+He also re-examines the surveillance footage of Walt and Jesse stealing the methylamine barrel.

 - The GPS tracker Hank plants on Walt's car is the same one Hank had Walt place on Gus's car.

 - Jesse explains that he wanted to give his cut away due to Walt calling it "blood money" during their previous argument.

 - Hank angrily accuses Walt of deliberately crashing his car to keep him away from the superlab, faking a call about Marie being in the hospital, killing off the rest of Gus's men in prison and bombing a nursing home.
 He is, of course, correct on each count.